fherb2/wildlifeRecords2Hdf/README.md

 [Development process and documentation are in progress. – **Not yet ready tu use!**]

-## HDF5 file structure and documentaion of groups, datasets and attributes
+## HDF5 file structure and documentation of groups, datasets and attributes

 ### Structure (over all)